Integrate with Apple Education features

 - Group N of Shared iPads > Device Group N MDM Server

-Add ASM DEP accounts for each device group
+Add ASM accounts for each device group

 Requirements specific to Shared iPads are as follows: